Atlas7/alexa-skill-mind-the-gap/Readme.md

+# Github Branches

+This repository contains the following branches:

+- master: this is a direct fork of the upstream Alexa repository "skill-sample-nodejs-trivia".
+- mind-the-gap: this branch is a teak of the master.
+A new app "Mind the Gap" submitted to the Alexa team for certification.

+Followings are the original Alexa skill building instructions.

 # Step-by-Step Guide to Build a Trivia Skill

 The template leverages [AWS Lambda](https://aws.amazon.com/lambda/), the [Alexa Skills Kit (ASK)](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit), and the [ASK SDK](https://developer.amazon.com/public/community/post/Tx213D2XQIYH864/Announcing-the-Alexa-Skills-Kit-for-Node-js), while providing the business logic, multiple language support, use cases, error handling and help functions for your skill.
 You just need to come up with a content idea (like "Santa Claus Trivia"), plug in your content and edit the sample provided (we walk you through how it’s done).
 It's a valuable way to quickly learn the end-to-end process for building and publishing an Alexa skill.